 While anything above these average scores may be considered “good”, top universities report significantly higher averages for enrolled students.
 For example, the prestigious Princeton University reports the following averages:

 A competitive, but non-Ivy League University, such as Boston University, reports the following averages:

 4. Can I take the ACT multiple times?

-Yes, however the ACT is only offered six times per year, usually in September, October, December, February, April and June.
+Yes, however the ACT is only offered seven times per year, usually in September, October, December, February, April, June and July.
 Most students will take the ACT for the first time during their Junior year and will achieve their highest score on the October administration during their Senior year.